 This diamond paper wreath can be designed out of any paper color, taking the look from sweet and simple to stunning quite quickly.
 I love using bright primary colors along with fun textures like polka dots and dashes.
-Much like the diamond garland we created last year, this colorful piece is both graphic and fun!
-Mixing the paper diamonds makes a unique wreath that looks festively awesome anytime of year.
+Much like the diamond garland we created last year, this colorful piece is both graphics and fun!
+Mixing the paper diamonds makes a unique wreath that looks festively awesome any time of year.

 To make the diamond paper wreath you will need:

 - Colorful paper cut into a square or square origami paper

 1. First fold the paper in half once and unfold.
 Fold the paper in half the other way so that you have 4 creases.

 2. Then fold the paper in half diagonally both ways leaving you now with 8 creases across the paper.

 3. Add another fold the paper onto itself, with the two sides pointed in, making a flat diamond shape.

 4. Last fold each side point from the front and back into the center, then fold that fold inward to complete your basic diamond shape.